 The funding shortfall is demonstrated in a separate appendix to the application (“LASKELMA_ID of EU project_Name of EU project”).

-Draft and submit the application in the Academy’s online services.
+The application is submitted in the Academy’s online services.
 Select Open calls > SRC matching funds for Horizon 2020.

-- EU Commission’s final and signed funding decision (Horizon 2020 Societal Challenges), name the appendix "Grant_Agreement_Agreement ID_name of the project"
+- EU Commission’s final and signed funding decision (Horizon 2020, Societal Challenges); name the appendix “Grant_Agreement_ID of EU project_Name of the project”

 - Calculation showing the funding shortfall (template is in Finnish; also available in Swedish); name the appendix “LASKELMA_ID of EU project_Name of EU project”

 - Finance Manager Sirpa Nummila (Division of Financial Services), tel. +358 295 335 081

 - Science Adviser Krista Nuutinen (Division of Strategic Research), tel. +358 295 335 043